Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 After the procedure, many people experience lower back discomfort and difficulty turning or walking for the first 12-24 hours.
 Relief from the headache, however, is sometimes immediate.
 Some who have been suffering for many days from the spinal headache describe the procedure as a “miracle” cure because they are able to feel the results so quickly.

 How to Cope While Waiting for the Blood Patch

 Sometimes you may not be able to get an emergency blood patch done, and may have to schedule it out a few days.
 For patients with extremely severe spinal headaches, this can be devastating.
 To help make it through those painful hours or days until you can have the procedure done, the following suggestions may offer some relief:

 - Pain medication: Some prescription pain relievers may numb the effects of the headache.
 Talk to your doctor if you absolutely cannot stand the pain.

 - Caffeine: Caffeine shrinks the blood vessels, lessening the severity of some headaches.
 It can provide some relief for a spinal headache if used in conjunction with these other guidelines.
-Many discharge paperwork from hospitals after a spinal tap was done actually encourage caffeine intake to be increased to stave off the headache.
+Many discharge papers from hospitals after a spinal tap was done actually encourage caffeine intake to be increased to stave off the headache.

-- Stay laying down: This is the single most effective way to alleviate a spinal headache in the short-term.
+- Stay laying down: This is the single most effective way to alleviate a spinal headache in the short term.

 - Rest in a dark room: A dark, quiet room can calm you and allow you to rest.